watson-developer-cloud/discovery-components/README.md

 The `runExampleApp.sh` script (located in `examples/discovery-search-app/scripts`) provides prompts to help configure and run the example application.
 The script iterates through the following steps:

-1. Verify all prerequite programs are installed
+1. Verify all prerequisite programs are installed
-1. Prompt user for necessary cluster information
+1. Prompt you for necessary cluster information
 1. Configure the example application server
 1. Build the React components
-1. Ask the user if they'd like to start the example application
+1. Ask you if you'd like to start the example application

-If a user chooses not to start the example application, all previous configuration steps will be left intact so the application can be run at another time by running
+If you chooses not to start the example application, all previous configuration steps will be left intact so the application can be run at another time by running

 ```
 yarn workspace discovery-search-app run start